Software for design and analysis of illumination and optical systems.

 Performance & Accuracy

-TracePro’s ray tracing engine is fast and accurate.
-Exact ray tracing to all surfaces even imported splines ‒ no missed intersections or “leaky” rays.
+TracePro’s ray tracing engine excels in speed and accuracy.
+It performs exact ray tracing to all surfaces, including imported splines, without missed intersections or "leaky" rays.

 Predefined Optical Properties

-Properties include: materials (optical glass, plastic, infrared materials), surface properties, bulk scatter and fluorescence.
+TracePro comes equipped with an extensive library of predefined optical properties, including materials (optical glass, plastics, infrared materials), surface properties, bulk scatter characteristics, and fluorescence data.

 Intuitive User Interface